Gateway Pacific Terminal at Cherry Point Proposal

 August 30, 2013 – Proposal to receive separate NEPA and SEPA EISs: The U.S. Army Corps of Engineers informed Ecology and Whatcom County that it would prepare a separate NEPA EIS, but wanted to continue to coordinate EIS development among the co-lead agencies.
 The Corps will prepare a NEPA EIS and Ecology and Whatcom County will prepare a SEPA EIS, each EIS with its own scope.
 The co-leads will revise their Memorandum Of Understanding (MOU) to incorporate the plan for parallel development of the two EISs.

-Summer 2013 - Begin preparing draft environmental impact statements (EISs):
+Spring 2014 - Begin preparing draft environmental impact statements (EISs):

 The contractor, under the